 He believes that because information loads are growing exponentially, consuming more and more attention, students need to actively train their selective attention and sustained attention to gain an educational performance advantage.
 This will become ever more critical as we move further into the 21st century.

-If you’re interested in reading more on the challenges and advantages of technologies, then check out some of our related blogs.
+If you’re interested in reading more on the challenges and advantages of technologies, then check out these related blogs.

 latests news from us